Listed below are deductions from income that can be entered on your Connecticut return:

 Enter your contributions to a CHET account(s).
 The subtraction cannot exceed the maximum allowable contribution amounts which are $5,000 for a single taxpayer and $10,000 for Married Filing Joint taxpayers.

 You may subtract income received as a military retirement pay to the extent included in your federal adjusted gross income if you are a retired member of the United States Military or National Guard or if you are a beneficiary receiving survivor benefits.

-Subtract 25% of the income received from the Connecticut teacher’s retirement system, provided you properly included such income in federal adjusted gross income for federal income tax purposes.
-You must have received a Form 1099-R from the Connecticut Teachers’ Retirement Board to be eligible for the subtraction.
+You must have received a Form 1099-R from the Connecticut Teachers’ Retirement Board and reported the income on your federal return to be eligible for the subtraction.

 25% of Section 168(k) Federal Bonus Depreciation Deduction Added Back in Preceding Year